panderan/BrightnessContrl/README.md

 This app also has a system tray icon, and the Exit button can actually exit from this app, the X button is just hidden it.

-As you see, the brightness(VCP code is 10) is the only setting that can be adjusted.
-Because this setting is the one I use most often.
+As you see, the brightness, contrast(VCP code is 10 and 12) is the only settings that can be adjusted.
+Because this settings are used most often.
 Many other configurations are not yet implemented.
 All the supported settings(VCP codes) can be seen in the monitor detail button, as shown below.

 <img src="doc/detail.jpg" style="zoom: 67%;" />